whatsmate/whatsmate.github.io/_posts/2026-01-01-convert-pdf-to-text-csharp.md

 4. **System.Web.Extensions reference** - Required for JSON serialization

-> ℹ️ **Note**: The trial account allows up to 20 PDF-to-Text API calls for learning purposes.
+> **Note**: The trial account allows up to 20 PDF-to-Text API calls for learning purposes.
 Files up to 1 MB can use the synchronous API shown here.
 [Subscribe to a Premium plan](https://www.whatsmate.net/pdf-api-subscribe.html) for production use and larger files.

-### 🎥 Video Walkthrough
+### Video Walkthrough

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uCU66rDC8eA?rel=0&cc_load_policy=1" frameborder="0" allowfullscreen></iframe>

-### 📝 Step-by-Step Implementation
+### Step-by-Step Implementation

 Follow these steps to extract text from a PDF using C#: